Consensys/secureum-diligence-bootcamp/day2/example3_assert/README.md

 At this point we are stuck.
 How do we talk about the value of each address before and after the transfer, if we can't use a `forall`?
 Inline statements to the rescue!

-Scribble adds to in-line annotations - `#let` and `#assert` that can be inserted before any statement in a function. `#let` allows users to create ghost local variables, while an `#assert` acts just like a normal assert, but it can also use the ghost local variables in scope.
-With those two its trivial to express our desired behavior:
+Scribble allows inline annotations - `#let` and `#assert` that can be inserted before any statement in a function. `#let` allows users to create ghost local variables, while an `#assert` acts just like a normal assert, but it can also use the ghost local variables in scope.
+With those two it's trivial to express the desired behavior:

 ```
       for (uint i = 0; i < receivers.length; i++) {